BillOfSaleNow

 Selling a jet ski through a private party transaction in Connecticut requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-• Release of liability — Notify the Connecticut DMV that you have sold the jet ski to protect yourself from future liability.
+3. Release of liability — notifies the Connecticut DMV you have transferred ownership

 Connecticut title transfer notes